How Do You Ramp Up the Impact of Your Convention Experience?

 - Act and Reflect: Schedule daily reflection time with your team during the Convention, and follow up immediately afterwards to plan for implementation of new learning and sharing with others.

 At these NCLE-designated sessions you’ll find educators from STEAM, social studies, ELA, and other disciplines discussing how they are tapping educator expertise in local schools, sharing expertise across roles and disciplines, and focusing on specific teaching and learning issues.
-Use the NCTE online program to build a schedule of the NCLE strand sessions that interest you or view this complete listing in PDF format.
+Use the NCTE online program to build a schedule of the NCLE strand sessions that interest you.